Search

 by Judy Ball

-Few of us will be required to endure such overpowering, extended loneliness and fear.
-But the same faith that gave meaning and hope to a man chained to a wall in a darkened cell can be a potent antidote to the stresses we experience in our everyday lives.
 Whether our stresses come in the form of tragic illness, unexpected death, a major financial crisis, or simply a headache brought on by a rush-hour traffic jam, our faith can help us better accept and understand our suffering, put it in perspective, and strengthen our relationship with the God who is with us throughout our difficulties.
-To borrow a line from an old television commercial and suggest a new response: How do you spell relief from stress?
-F-A-I-T-H!

-Only you can determine what stresses you.
-Never mind what others might think or say or jot down on their lists.
 Now that you have listed the major pressure points in your life, try to turn them over to God.
 Together the two of you can tackle them one by one, day by day, even hour by hour if necessary.
-In your life you have already experienced the release that comes simply from sharing your concerns with a spouse or friend.
 How much sweeter it is to share your burdens with God!

 In light of this awareness, ask yourself some challenging questions (and ask God to help keep you honest): Are all the stresses you have listed actually distressing or are they, in some way, energizing for you?
 Which are within your power to change or improve?
 Are any of your own making, perhaps created out of a need to be constantly busy or to have others dependent on you?
 Do any of them reflect a difficulty you might have in saying no?
 Are you using the stress in your life as a convenient way to keep from making difficult changes or facing painful life issues?

-You may be at a point in life where snatching a few moments to yourself each day is all you can manage, or time may be weighing on you.
-Whatever the case, Kenneth Grooms speaks of the therapeutic value of a slow pace: “Teach me the art of taking minute vacations—of slowing down to look at a flower, to chat with a friend, to pat a dog, to answer a child’s question, to read a few lines from a good book….The race is not always to the swift—there is more to life than increasing its speed.”
+Whatever the case, Kenneth Grooms speaks of the therapeutic value of a slow pace: “Teach me the art of taking minute vacations—of slowing down to look at a flower, to chat with a friend, to pat a dog, to answer a child’s question, to read a few lines from a good book.”

+Take heart.
 From all indications around us and within us, stress is a problem we will likely need to combat over and over again in our very fast-paced, full, and anxious lives.
 But if we can give ourselves the freedom to get in touch with our spiritual roots and turn our stresses over to God, our faith can carry us through our most trying times.
-This spiritual centeredness can lead us to deeper, richer living with a renewed sense of peace, balance, and hope.

 Subscribe To Our Mailing List